MDMADINA20/SUPPLY-CHAIN-MANAGEMENT/README.md

-Features
-Inventory Management

-Shows a list of products and their quantities.
-Allows restocking items (adding more stock to inventory).
-Real-time inventory updates after orders/restocking.
-Order Placement

-Users can place orders for any listed product.
-Checks if enough stock is available to fulfill the order.
-Marks orders as “Fulfilled” or “Backordered” based on stock availability.
-Keeps a timestamped history of all orders.
-Supplier Management

-Add new suppliers and the products they supply.
-Displays a list of all suppliers added during the session.
-Order History

-Shows a table of all orders placed with time, product, quantity, and status.
-Allows exporting the order history to a CSV file.
-Technologies Used
-Python: The programming language used to write the entire program.
-tkinter: Python’s standard GUI (Graphical User Interface) library for building desktop applications.
-ttk: Themed tkinter widgets for a modern look (used for tables, dropdowns, etc.).
-csv: Python’s built-in module for reading and writing CSV (Comma-Separated Values) files (used for exporting orders).
-datetime: For generating readable timestamps for orders.
-How It Works
-Initialization

-The program defines two main classes: Inventory (for managing stock) and SupplyChainApp (handles all GUI and logic).
-Predefined inventory items and quantities are set up when the app starts.
-User Interface

-The main window displays sections for Inventory, Placing Orders, Restocking, Supplier Management, and Order History—all with interactive widgets.
-Inventory and orders are shown in tables (using ttk.Treeview).
-Order Placement

-The user selects a product and quantity and submits an order.
-If enough stock exists, inventory is reduced, and the order is marked "Fulfilled"; if not, it’s "Backordered."
-Orders are added to the history with a timestamp.
-Restocking

-The user can select a product and enter a quantity to add to the inventory.
-Inventory is updated immediately.
-Supplier Management

-Users can add new suppliers and products they supply.
-Supplier entries are shown in a list.
+Here's a detailed breakdown of your Supply Chain Management System Python program:

+✅ Features of the Program
+1)Inventory Management

+ i)View current stock levels.

+ ii)Add stock (Restock feature).

+ iii)Reduce stock when orders are placed.

+2)Order Placement

+ i)Place orders for specific products and quantities.

+ ii)Automatically updates inventory levels.

+ iii)Displays order status: Fulfilled (if enough stock) or Backordered (if stock is insufficient).

+ iv)Maintains and displays a history of all orders.

+3)Supplier Management

+  i)Add suppliers along with the products they supply.

+  ii)Display a list of all added suppliers.

+4)Export Orders

+  i)Export order history to a CSV file.

+5)User Interface

+  i)Graphical User Interface (GUI) built using tkinter.

+  ii)Organized layout with labeled sections for each functionality.

+🛠️ Technologies Used
+Technology	Purpose
+  1)Python	Main: programming language
+  2)Tkinter:For creating the graphical user interface (GUI) 3)ttk (Themed Widgets):For styled GUI components like Treeview, Combobox 4)messagebox & filedialog:To show alerts and save file dialogs 5)datetime:To timestamp orders
+  6)csv:To export orders to a CSV file

+⚙️ How It Works (Logic and Flow)
+Startup

+run_supply_chain_app() creates the main window and initializes the app.

+SupplyChainApp class sets up inventory, suppliers, orders, and GUI widgets.

+Inventory System

+Inventory class manages a dictionary of products and quantities.

+Provides add_stock(), reduce_stock(), and get_stock() methods.

+Placing Orders

+User selects a product and enters quantity.

+On submit:

+The app checks if stock is enough.

+Reduces stock if available.

+Adds the order to history with time, product, quantity, and status.

+Restocking Inventory

+User selects a product and quantity to add.

+Updates the inventory.

+Managing Suppliers

+User inputs a supplier name and the product they supply.

+Adds this information to a list and displays it.

 Order Export

-The user can export the order history to a CSV file for external record-keeping.
-In short:

-The application is a GUI-based supply chain management tool built in Python, using tkinter for the interface and some standard libraries for data handling.
-It supports inventory tracking, order management, supplier tracking, and data export, all through a user-friendly interface.
+User clicks “Export Orders to CSV”.

+Opens file save dialog.

+Writes all order data to a .csv file.